ramesh2543270/musicRecommender/Data and EDA.md

 ![png](Data%20and%20EDA_files/Data%20and%20EDA_10_1.png)

+## Top Playlists, tracks and artists

-### Let's analyse the top tracks, artists, and genres
+Let's analyse the top tracks, artists, and genres